masonium/cl-autodiff/README.md

     1
     #(-6)

+`DEFUN-AD` is an alias for `DEFINE-WITH-DERIVATIVES`.

+`LAMBDA-AD` also does what you would expect.

+    CL-USER> (funcall (lambda-ad (x y) (/ (expt x 3) (expt y 3))) 2 2)
+    >> 1
+    #(1.5 -1.5)

 <h2 id="limit">4.
 Limitations</h2>
 cl-autodiff is still in, at best, a pre-alpha stage.
 As far as I have tested it (which has been almost not at all), it seems to work.
 However, there are a number of known limitations (and some unknown ones, I'm sure).

 * The only way of defining functions with automatic derivatives is with the `DEFINE-WITH-DERIVATIVES` macro.
-As of yet, there is no equivalent of LABELS or LAMBDA for it.
+As of yet, there is no equivalent of `LABELS`
+  <del>or `LAMBDA`</del> for it.

+* `LAMBDA-AD` doesn't have the syntactic leeway that `LAMBDA` does.
+In particular, neither `((lambda-ad (x) x) 1)` nor `(funcall #'(lambda (x) x) 1)` will work.

-* `DEFINE-WITH-DERIVATIVES` does not handle some special forms very well.
+* <del>`DEFINE-WITH-DERIVATIVES` does not handle some special forms very well.
 Theoretically it can handle do loops, for instance, but I haven't tested it.
+The problem is that `DEFINE-WITH-DERIVATIVES` does nothing to a form it doesn't recognize.
+An alternate (and probably more effective) approach would be to assume that, for any unrecognized form, the subforms should be parsed.
+I'll probably change this in a few versions.</del>

+* `DEFINE-WITH-DERIVATIVES` should be able to handle all macros, special forms, etc., but the functionality has not been tested at all.
+In fact, testing overall is rather limited.

 * `DEFINE-WITH-DERIVATIVES` can handle lambdas, but it CANNOT handle #'.
 So, for instance, (funcall (lambda (x) (+ x 3)) y) should differentiate fine (w/rt y, of course), but (funcall #'+ y 3) won't work at all.

 In general, if you stick with the built in mathematical operators, labels, flets, let*, lets, and lambdas, you should be fine.
+As far as I can tell, if you can compile/evaluate a form and get an answer at all, it will probably be correct.

 <h2 id="todo">5.
 TODO</h2>
+* [labels/flet]-with-derivatives

+* Thorough unit testing

 * Experiment with an operator overloading version
   - would require non-standard functions (ad-+, ad-sin, etc.)

-* [labels/flet]-with-derivatives

-* Thorough unit testing